chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 While learning the existence of a certain query may not always constitute a privacy violation, it may for some clients.

+## Recursive Resolver Deployments

+Large-scale recursive resolvers, such as those operated by Quad9, Cloudflare, and Google, traditionally deploy several servers behind well known anycast IP addresses, such as 8.8.8.8 or 9.9.9.9.
+Thus, stub queries to such well known resolvers may not be serviced by the same logical recursive resolver.
+UDP queries and TCP connections may be routed to different resolvers based on distance and connection cost.
+This increases the difficulty of cache probing attacks.
+Recursive resolvers that are not deployed at such large scales are more susceptible to this type of attack.

 # PRIVATE Option